encryption-alliance/unified-vault-format/file content encryption/README.md

 File formats are specified by the [vault metadata file](../vault%20metadata/README.md) in its `fileFormat` field.

-The following file body formats have been defined and MUST be supported by conforming applications:
+This is an exhaustive list of file body formats that have been defined in this version of the specification and MUST be supported by conforming applications:

 | Format ID                         | Description                       |
 |-----------------------------------|-----------------------------------|